awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 ## Downloading an Archive Using the Low\-Level API of the AWS SDK for \.NET<a name="downloading-an-archive-using-dotnet-lowlevel-api"></a>

-The following are the steps for downloading an Amazon Glacier archive using the low\-level API of the AWS SDK for \.NET\.
+The following are the steps for downloading an Amazon S3 Glacier \(Glacier\) archive using the low\-level API of the AWS SDK for \.NET\.

 1. Create an instance of the `AmazonGlacierClient` class \(the client\)\.